kizu/kizu.ru/src/posts/2018-11-06-algolia-search/index.en.md

 There are things that could be improved in the InstantSearch, like built-in tools for working with keyboard navigation, more semantic initial templates, some other minor quality of life improvements.
 But overall I was impressed with what they provide, especially at the infrastructure side.
 And it works really, really fast.

 So, now my site now has a built-in search.
 I do not have a lot of content, but maybe I could now find my own articles when I need them a bit easier.
-And if you'd want to have a search form for your site, you could try this solution as well.